top of page

 Eve Omondi

-Eve joined the lab as a Phase I PhD student in Fall 2022, after completing her BS in Zoology from Maasai Mara University and an Advanced Certificate in Paleoanthropology from the Turkana Basin Institute.
-At UAlbany, her graduate work focuses on the analysis of late Miocene taxonomic and ecological turnover in large mammal faunas from eastern Africa.
+Eve joined the lab in Fall 2022, after completing her BS in Zoology from Maasai Mara University and an Advanced Certificate in Paleoanthropology from the Turkana Basin Institute.
+Her PhD work focuses on the analysis of Late Miocene faunas from eastern Africa.
 She has participated in several field work expeditions in the Turkana Basin focusing on late Cenozoic geology and paleontology.
-Eve also held multi-year positions for paleontology and paleoanthropology collections housed at the National Museums of Kenya and the Turkana Basin Institute.
-Her studies at UAlbany are supported by a Leakey Foundation Baldwin Fellowship.
+Her studies are supported by a Leakey Foundation Baldwin Fellowship.
+Adam Gordon serves as Eve's co-advisor at UAlbany.

 Lab Pic.jpg